 - When dementia is diagnosed early, patients have more time to get their lives in order and prepare for the time when they will not have the capacity to make important life decisions.
 Wills, trusts, short- and long-term care (when necessary), retirement dates, and other essential decisions can be addressed.
 Once handled, the patient and their family can rest a little easier knowing that everything is in order.

 - People diagnosed early with dementia also have more time to decide what they want to spend their time doing.
 Trips and travel, athletic endeavors, and other goal-related activities can move from the bucket list to the top of the to-do list.
 Patients can get together with old friends, mend family feuds, or finish projects.
 In short, the people with dementia can have closure.

 - Early diagnosis also gives caregivers, family, and friends more time to learn about dementia.
 They can find out what to expect and take time to appreciate and enjoy the present with their loved one.
 They could attend workshops or self-help groups, investigate professional care options in-home and away, and learn ways to make the home safer and more comfortable for the person with dementia.

 When dementia strikes, the best plan is to take action.
+Our guide on memory loss and memory care can help make the decisions easier.
 Your physician can help you understand the symptoms and treatment options.
 If you have questions about short- or long-term care for a loved one with dementia, contact Brightside Assisted Living and Memory Care today.